surniaulula/wpsso/readme.txt

 = 3.45.5-dev.3 =

 (2017/08/03) Minor update to "itemscope" string matching in the head attributes.
-Added https://schema.org/Intangible (and it's sub-types) to the selection of available Schema types.
+Added https://schema.org/Intangible and https://schema.org/Accommodation (and their sub-types) to the selection of available Schema types.

 = 3.45.4 =